What are core values at work and why they are important?

 • Create a brand for core values and make it a prominent part of internal displays, company meetings or visual branding.

 • Reward staff for actions that resonate with your core values.
-You could implement a points scheme, or give gifts or additional holiday days.
+You could implement an employee recognition platform, or give gifts or additional holiday days.

 • Get line managers on board.
 Ask them to be aware of behaviours that reinforce core values, and acknowledge them positively.